Subcontractor Licensing, Credentialing and Certification Information

 Subcontractors that must be licensed or certified to practice their trade include plumbers, electricians and masons.
 Subcontractors that do not need licensure or certification include painters, carpenters and drywall hangers.

-What Licenses or Certifications Are Required?
+Required Licenses or Certifications

 Each state has specific guidelines for the licensing or certification of plumbers, electricians and masons, which often include minimum experience requirements and passing scores on a written exam in their specialty area.
 For example, in some states a masonry subcontractor must take a masonry contractor examination.
 The U.S. Bureau of Labor Statistics (BLS) reported that licensure or certification requirements for electricians may include up to 2,000 hours of practical experience and 144 hours of instruction in an apprenticeship training program.
 Exams may be required of electricians who work with high voltage.